oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

     ![Configure Variables Screen for Oracle E-Business Suite: Network Admin Stack for Landing Zones](images/network-stack-config-var4.png)

-6. On the Review screen, verify the information, and click **Create**.
+6. On the Review screen, verify the information and click **Create**.

 ## Learn More